By: Karen Weeks

 You Can Bring Your Own Food to Reduce Expenses

 Getting excited to hit the road?
 We don’t blame you!
 Before you do, you should think about planning some car-friendly snacks and meals.
 There are definitely some amazing places to eat along the most beautiful Australian routes, and you may even get senior concessions.
 Those who are looking to stay healthy may want some additional options.
 Nuts, kale chips, and fruit kebabs all make for fun road trip fare, plus you can pull over and enjoy your tasty snack while you take in all those views.
 Looking for something more hearty?
 Pack some meat and veggies in your cooler, and pick up a portable BBQ grill for an easy road trip meals.

 Camping Can Be a Fun Alternative to Hotels

 You’ve already got some road trip basics covered, but you still need a place to stay.
-Pensioners who are looking for a more immersive travel experience may prefer camping to staying in hotels.
+Pensioners who are looking for a more immersive travel experience may prefer camping to stay in hotels.
 If you are up for the adventure or just a bit more of nature, you can find a campsite where you can set up a tent or pull up an RV or sleep under the stars if that’s more your style.
 You can use websites like Findacamp.com.au to help find great sites.
 Comfort is always important, but camping comfort for seniors may involve bringing an air mattress or cot.
 So, figure out how to make your body happy, so you can really enjoy your travels around Australia.

 Travel By Plane, Boat, or Train Can Be Affordable Too